 Manitoba Youth Job Centres: Making summer employment connections in your community

-Manitoba Youth Job Centres provide community-based summer employment referral services throughout rural and northern Manitoba.
-Local employers, as well as students and youth from 13 to 29, receive FREE assistance matching qualified job seekers with summer employment.
+Manitoba Youth Job Centres provide community-based summer youth employment skills throughout rural and northern Manitoba.
+Students and youth from ages 13 to 29, receive FREE assistance finding your first job or assistance for your next career steps.

 Offices are open from mid May to late August each year.
-Drop by your local community office during the summer for more information, or contact the MYJC coordinator year-round in Winnipeg, at 204-945-3966.
+Drop by your local community office during the summer.
+If you require information during our off-season, please email MYJC@gov.mb.ca and one of our coordinators would be happy to help.

-Offices are operated by the Manitoba government in cooperation with community-based Host Organizations in rural locations throughout Manitoba.
+Offices are operated by the Manitoba government in partnership with community-based Host Organizations in rural locations throughout Manitoba.

 Students and Youth ages 13-16